connormeaton/connormeaton.github.io/_pages/cv.md

 Co-facilitated psychoeducational couples retreats using the research-based Gottman relational model.
 - 2017 – 2018,      Production Manager, Luna Sandals, Seattle, WA
 Managed the design and manufacturing of high-end minimalist performance footwear.

+### Academic Positions
+- 2013-2016,	Research Project Manager, University of New Hampshire, Durham, New Hampshire, Managed multi-year grant-funded research in plant physiology resulting in top journal publications and conference presentations.
+- 2013-2016,	Research Assistant, Sideman Lab, University of New Hampshire, Durham, New Hampshire, Assisted in multi-year grant-funded research in soil biochemistry resulting in conference presentations.
+- 2013-2016,	Teaching Assistant, Biology Department, University of New Hampshire, Durham, New Hampshire Taught five distinct undergraduate courses throughout the biology department over seven semesters.
+- 2011-2013,	Research Assistant, Horticultural Lab, University of Vermont, Burlington, Vermont, Assisted in numerous interdisciplinary research projects in the Horticultural Lab of the College of Life Sciences.

 ### Scientific Publications
 - Orde, K. M., Eaton, C., & Sideman, R. G. (2018).
 Yield and Soluble Solids Content of Winter-grown Spinach in Unheated High Tunnels in New England.
 HortScience, 53(5), 638-645. doi:10.21273/hortsci12956-18.